sondrebjarkum/ember-intl-tools/README.md

 Please be aware of the following limitation:

 - The extension does not support lookups on translations within constructs like `{{t "qrscanner.error" error=this.error}}`.

+## Running locally

+1. Pull this repository.
+1. Install the required dependencies by running `npm install`.
+1. Start the application by pressing <kbd>F5</kbd>.

+The second VSCode window now runs this extension.